SquadcastHub/squadcasthub.github.io/pages/mydoc/filter_incidents.md

 Filter Incident by *[Incident Status](dashboard-metrics#incident-state-metric)*.

-Use the checkbox to select the value of your choice.
+Select the Status of your choice to filter our incidents by a specific status.

 ![](images/filter_10.png)